AdvaittejPS/HeeHaw/README.md

 The core is an AES-128 implementation in SystemVerilog.
 We engineered several stealthy threat models:

-FSM Hijack (Infected 05): A "Combination Lock" trigger that activates only upon receiving a specific sequence of three 128-bit plaintexts.
+FSM Hijack (Infected 05): A 'Combination Lock' trigger that activates only upon receiving a specific sequence of three 128-bit plaintexts.

 Sequential Time-Bomb (Infected 04): A Trojan utilizing an internal counter to trigger a payload after exactly 1,500 clock cycles.